 Molecular weight is the complete atomic weight of a molecule.
 The MW (molecular weight) is found by adding the mass of all individual atoms that are in a molecule.
 In this guide, we will show the steps needed to calculate MW.

-Step 1:The key is to find the molecular formula for the compound you are calculating.
+The key is to find the molecular formula for the compound you are calculating.
 This means the number of atoms that the compound consists of.
 (You can find this information in any chemistry book or even online.)

 As an example, the molecular formula for Vitamin D3 is C27H44O.
 The molecular formula can be used to find the number of atoms of each element that form the compound.

-- For C27H44O there are 27 atoms of Carbon, 44 atoms of Hydrogen and 1 atom of Oxygen.
+- For C27H44O there are 27 atoms of Carbon, 44 atoms of Hydrogen, and 1 atom of Oxygen.

-- The atomic masses for the elements in Vitamin D3 are: Carbon, 12.011 g/mol, Hydrogen 1.008 g/mol, and Oxygen 15.999 g/mol.
+- The atomic masses for the elements in Vitamin D3 are Carbon, 12.011 g/mol, Hydrogen 1.008 g/mol, and Oxygen 15.999 g/mol.

-- g.: Carbon, 12.011 g/mol x 27, Hydrogen 1.008 g/mol x 44, and Oxygen 15.999 g/mol x 1.
+- Carbon, 12.011 g/mol x 27, Hydrogen 1.008 g/mol x 44, and Oxygen 15.999 g/mol x 1.

-Step 4: Next you must add the molar mass of all elements in the compound.
+Add the molar mass of all elements in the compound.
 Now you will be able to determine the molar mass for the whole compound.
 Using the numbers obtained in Step 3, you can add them together to calculate the molar mass.

-- g.: Carbon, 324.297 g/mol + Hydrogen 44.352 g/mol + Oxygen 15.999 g/mol = 384.648
+- Carbon, 324.297 g/mol + Hydrogen 44.352 g/mol + Oxygen 15.999 g/mol = 384.64